bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/01.overview/05.changelog/docs.md

 v1.4.0
 ---

-First themes started to be rolled out with this update on 16th Nov, 2016.
+First themes started to be rolled out with this update on 16th Nov, 2015.

 New Features
 ---
-- General template overrides can now be found int he zengrid/html folder.
+- General template overrides can now be found in the zengrid/html folder.
 Templates released before this version will need to be updated with this fix and in most cases the template's html/com_content remains unaffected
 - Allow the user to override the default positions.json by adding their own to the templates/your template/custom/positions.json